 Scaffolding watch May 2022 From before

 January 2017 there has been fencing at ground level around the church and a canopy over the entrance.

 This type of arrangement

-is usually just to keep tourists away from crumbling stonework, rather
+is usually just to keep victims away from crumbling stonework.
+But now the

 Founded by Cistercian nuns from the convent